wookey-project/wookeypedia/sphinx/source/libs.rst

 Libraries
 =========

-This chapters provides all the Wookey Rlibraries documentation.
+This chapters provides Wookey libraries documentation.
-This libraries are designed to be portable, SoC independant.
+These libraries are designed to be portable.
 See :ref:`newlib` to learn how to write and build your own driver.

 .. include:: autogen.libs.rst